Jaswanth1729/Praeklima_Fassade/Openhab_config_files/items/readme.md

+# creating items using .items file
-Enter directory /etc/openhab2/items/
+1. Enter directory /etc/openhab2/items/
-copy this .items file to create all the Openhab items (use sudo)
+2.  copy this .items file to create all the Openhab items (use sudo)